-As kidney function declines in CKD, there is a progressive deterioration in mineral homeostasis, with a disruption of normal serum and tissue concentrations of phosphate and calcium, and changes in circulating levels of parathyroid hormone (PTH) and 1,25(OH)2D (calcitriol).2 There are increased levels of circulating FGF-23, possibly as an adaptive response to phosphate regulation, which suppress the 1- α hydroxylase.
+As kidney function declines in CKD, there is a progressive deterioration in mineral homeostasis, with a disruption of normal serum and tissue concentrations of phosphate and calcium, and changes in circulating levels of parathyroid hormone (PTH) and 1,25(OH), D (calcitriol).2

+There are increased levels of circulating FGF-23, possibly as an adaptive response to phosphate regulation, which suppress the 1- α hydroxylase.
 This, along with 25(OH)D insufficiency reduces vitamin D activation.
-Both the resultant reduction in circulating $1,25(OH)2D$ and the associated decrease in gastrointestinal calcium absorption stimulate increased PTH secretion.^{2,5} Prolonged stimulation of the parathyroid glands leads to parathyroid hyperplasia, while increased levels of circulating PTH are associated with bone complications and vascular calcification, which are linked with increased morbidity and mortality.2 CONSEQUENCES OF SHPT AND TREATMENT OPTIONS
+Both the resultant reduction in circulating 1,25(OH), D and the associated decrease in gastrointestinal calcium absorption stimulate increased PTH secretion.^{2,5}

+Prolonged stimulation of the parathyroid glands leads to parathyroid hyperplasia, while increased levels of circulating PTH are associated with bone complications and vascular calcification, which are linked with increased morbidity and mortality.2

+CONSEQUENCES OF SHPT AND TREATMENT OPTIONS

-- In patients with CKD the estimated prevalence of SHPT is 56% overall in patients with Stage 3 to Stage 5 CKD, with prevalence increasing from 40-82% with progressive reduction in kidney function.7 - Higher levels of PTH are associated with increased disease progression, morbidity and mortality in patients with CKD.8-11 - The optimal PTH level is not known in patients with CKD G3a-G5 not on dialysis and modest increases in PTH may represent an appropriate adaptive response to declining kidney function.4 - However, Recommendation 4.2.1 suggests that patients with levels of intact PTH progressively rising or persistently above the upper normal limit for the assay be evaluated for modifiable factors, including hyperphosphatemia, hypocalcemia, high phosphate intake, and vitamin D deficiency.4 - Further, in adult patients, Recommendation 4.2.2 suggests 1,25(OH)2D (calcitriol) and vitamin D analogues not be routinely used.
-It is reasonable to reserve the use of calcitriol and vitamin D analogues for patients with CKD G4-G5 with severe and progressive hyperparathyroidism.4 - An alternative to calcitriol and its analogues is 'nutritional' vitamin D supplementation (cholecalciferol and ergocalciferol); however, no studies of sufficient duration were identified, and so this therapy remains unproven.4 Glomerular Filtration Rate (GFR) categories - Description and range4 GFR category GFR (mL/min/1.73 m 2) Terms G1 ≥ 90 Normal or high G2 60-89 Mildly decreased G3a 45-59 Mildly to moderately decreased G3b 30-44 Moderately to severely decreased G4 15-29 Severely decreased G5 < 15 Kidney failure ^{}Relative to young adult leve CHAPTER 3.1 DIAGNOSIS OF CKD-MBD: BIOCHEMICAL ABNORMALITIES4
+- In patients with CKD the estimated prevalence of SHPT is 56% overall in patients with in kidney function.7 - Higher levels of PTH are associated with increased disease progression, morbidity and mortality in patients with CKD.8-11 - The optimal PTH level is not known in patients with CKD G3a-G5 not on dialysis and modest - However, Recommendation 4.2.1 suggests that patients with levels of intact PTH progressively rising or persistently above the upper normal limit for the assay be evaluated for modifiable factors, including hyperphosphatemia, hypocalcemia, high phosphate intake, and vitamin D deficiency.4 - analogues for patients with CKD G4-G5 with severe and progressive hyperparathyroidism.4 - An alternative to calcitriol and its analogues is 'nutritional' vitamin D supplementation (cholecalciferol and ergocalciferol); however, no studies of sufficient duration were identified, and so this therapy remains unproven.4

+Glomerular Filtration Rate (GFR) categories - Description and range4 Terms Normal or high Mildly decreased Mildly to moderately decreased Moderately to severely decreased Severely decreased Kidney failure

+Relative to young adult level